djacoronel/Sleek-Launcher/README.md

 Wasn't really able to focus on the architecture of the app that's why the the structure isn't that cohesive.
 Will work on code architecture over time.

+Long press settings icon to go into launcher settings.
 Tested only on marshmallow and up.
 <p>
   <img src="../master/screenshots/screen1.png" width="250"/>